Mak-Lobo/flutter-udemy/README.md

-#Flutter Udemy tutorials
+## Flutter Udemy tutorials

-These projects are learning materials to enhance my Flutter capabilities.
+These mini-projects are learning materials to enhance my Flutter capabilities.